JaeL17/Medical-Image-Segmentation/README.md

 # Medical-Image-Segmentation
 # Overview
 Welcome to the repository for Medical Image Segmentation, a crucial task in the field of computer vision.
-This project introduces the use of transformers based computer vision models, such as Segformers, DPT a novel apporach to train high-level semantic sentence embedding models, with a primary focus on enhancing the understanding of the intention within sentences.
+Since 2021, there have been significant advancements in image segmentation, with transformer based architectures or hybrid architectures (combining transformer blocks and convolutional blocks) emerging as State-of-the-Art models.This project focuses on implementing transfer learning on pre-trained transformers based computer vision models such as Segformers, DPT, BEiT, and UPerNet to achieve advanced semantic segmentation performance in medical imaging.

 ## Motivation
 In intent classification, it is essential to grasp a broader understanding of the underlying meaning in a sentence.
 However, conventional embedding models tend to focus on specific entity attributes within a sentence, such as certain keywords.
 To address this limitation, I implemented a data augmentation method to construct a triplet training dataset using the entity attributes and entity relations information extracted from FewRel relation classification dataset.
 You can access the FewRel dataset here: [FewRel dataset](https://paperswithcode.com/dataset/fewrel)